 Projects may range from the invention of novel tools, techniques, and technologies for mapping and analyzing the brain to bold approaches that demonstrate extraordinary therapeutic potential.
 Research domains may include—but are not limited to—neurobiology, brain imaging and mapping, machine learning, drug delivery, and synthetic biology.

-We are currently accepting applications for the 2023 MIND Prize.
-The deadline to submit a Letter of Intent is Monday, December 12th at 5:00pm ET.
+The application portal for the 2023 MIND Prize is closed.
+The deadline to submit a Letter of Intent application was Monday, December 12th, 2022 by 5:00pm EST.

 If you have any questions regarding the MIND Prize, please contact us at info@MINDPrize.org.